Strict laws control the use of animals in research.

-These regulations are based on European Directive 2010/63/EU, which sets out measures for the protection of animals used for scientific purpose across Europe.
-The legislation describes in detail what is required to undertake any research involving animals and includes guidance on housing, care and welfare of the animals, as well as the strict licencing, training and monitoring processes involved in research itself.
+These regulations are based on European Directive 2010/63/EU, which sets out measures for the protection of animals used for scientific purpose.
+The legislation describes in detail what is required to undertake any research involving animals and includes guidance on the housing, care and welfare of animals, as well as the strict licencing, training and monitoring processes involved in research.

 Licences for animal research

 Three separate licences are required in order to conduct research on animals: